theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 running CentOS 7.1 or hosts with 1 GB memory.
 You can check how many hosts such search query covers by clicking refresh button below.

+To review the list of target hosts you can use the button with eye icon.
+It will display the list of hosts matching the search query.

+### 3.2.1 Advanced
+The following options are considered advanced and are not shown by default.
+To get to them, one has to click "Display advanced fields" in the job invocation form.

-You can also specify **Type of query**.
+First of advanced options is **Type of query**.
 Currently we support two options

 - **Static query** - evaluates the search query immediately when you hit the Submit button and saves the resulting set as the target of